WHAT IS TITLE INSURANCE?

 A Word About Real Estate

-is protected by many laws.
-These laws have been enacted to protect one's ownership of real
+that is protected by many laws.
+These laws have been enacted to protect one's ownership of

-estate and the improvements located on the land.
-The owner, the owner's family, and the owner's
+real estate and the improvements located on the land.
+The owner, the owner's family, and the

-heirs have rights or claims in and to the property that you are buying.
-Those who may have an
+owner's heirs may have rights or claims in and to the property that you are buying.
+Those who

-interest in or lien upon the property could be governmental bodies, contractors, lenders,
+may have an interest in or lien upon the property could be governmental bodies, contractors,

-judgment creditors, the Internal Revenue Service, or various other individuals or corporations.
+lenders, judgment creditors, the Internal Revenue Service, or various other individuals or

-The real estate may be sold to you without the knowledge of the party having a right or claim
+corporations.
+The real estate may be sold to you without the knowledge of the party having a

-in and to the property.
-In addition, you may purchase the real estate without having any
+right or claim in and to the property.
+In addition, you may purchase the real estate without

-knowledge of these rights or claims.
-In either event, these rights or claims remain attached to
+having any knowledge of these rights or claims.
+In either event, these rights or claims remain

 The Past Can Determine Your Future